![]() |

 This battle just cannot be fought

-The Devil speaks but he tells lies
+The Devil speaks but he tells

-That are only clear with spiritual eyes
+That are only clear with spiritual

-When the Devil tells me to disobey
+When the Devil tells me to

 I will not seek for things my way